goodwillcoding/artly/README.rst

          Repository Package Count   : 7

-   You can see content of the repository and the private key for it here:
+   You can see content of the repository and the public key here:

    .. code-block:: shell